Dinnall/grailed_code/README.md

-For project to work property add the chrome extension
+For project to work properly add the chrome extension :

 ## Allow-Control-Allow-Origin: *